 The choice and number of tidal constituents determined by harmonic analysis are typically chosen according to the length and frequency of data available.
-In this paper we use 62 harmonics for which there is 1 year of data, as listed in Table B1.
-To derive harmonics from the global model from only 1 month of data, we use 26 independent primary constituents and a further 8 related constituents.
+In this paper we use 62 harmonics where there is one year's data, as listed in table B1.
+To derive harmonics from the global model from only 1 month's data, we use 26 independent primary constituents, and a further 8 related constituents.
 We will use \tilde{M}s and \tilde{M}t to indicate harmonic prediction time series from the tide-and-surge model and tide model respectively.